 Dudley Hall and Lambertus Hall

-To support multiple lab spaces with unique requirements, the building infrastructure was designed with flexibility and ease of use to improve system efficiency, functionality, and longevity.
-The Powertrain Technology Lab, a new, state-of-the-art resource for supporting instructional activities related to both traditional internal combustion engine powertrains as well as electrified powertrains (i.e. hybrids), will have specially designed engine exhaust and combustion air.
-The Build @ Scale Lab, where students will be able to build, analyze, and improve full-scale industrial systems, will be fit-out with in-floor compressed air and electrical distribution boxes.
+The building infrastructure was designed with flexibility and ease of use to support multiple lab spaces with unique requirements to improve system efficiency, functionality, and longevity.
+The Powertrain Technology Lab, a new, state-of-the-art resource for supporting instructional activities related to traditional internal combustion engine powertrains and electrified powertrains (i.e., hybrids), will have specially designed engine exhaust and combustion air.
+The Build @ Scale Lab, where students will be able to build, analyze, and improve full-scale industrial systems, will be fit out with in-floor compressed air and electrical distribution boxes.
 And with the use of intelligent lighting controls, dedicated room controllers, LED lighting, and daylighting sensors, the interior lighting power density is expected to be 37% better than code.

 Expected to be complete in time for the 2022-23 academic year, the space will benefit tens of thousands of students.